gr4vy/gr4vy-php/docs/Api/PaymentMethodsApi.md

 List stored payment methods for a buyer

 Returns a list of stored (tokenized) payment methods for a buyer in a short tokenized format.
+Only payment methods that are compatible with at least one active payment service in that region are shown.

 ### Example